dobrou/CsvLINQPadDriver/README.md

 ### Format ###

 - CSV separator - character used to separate columns in files.
 Can be `,`, `\t`, etc. Auto-detected if empty.
-- Use CsvHelper separator auto-detection.
+- Use CsvHelper library separator auto-detection.
 Use with caution: sometimes it fails.
 - Ignore files with invalid format - files with strange content not similar to CSV format will be ignored.
 - Allow comments - lines starting with `#` will be ignored.